 A Beginners Guide to Agile Teams

-Agile teams are typically a small group of cross-functional team members that coalesce around a time-bound project.
+Agile teams are typically small groups of cross-functional team members that coalesce around a time-bound project.
 The agile team is expected to have all the competencies necessary to complete the project, whether that is programming, designing, copywriting, or decision-making ability.
-Roles and responsibilities don’t matter as much as the final results that should be attributed to the entire team rather to an individual team member.
+Roles and responsibilities don’t matter as much as the final results that should be attributed to the entire team rather than to an individual team member.